sdurandeu/todomvc-aspnet/README.md

 ### TODO
 1. Use Bootstrap consistently.
+1. Fonts are not working when bundling is enabled.
 1. Update the login flow to use angular and tokens (not standard MVC views).
 1. Autofocus on the textbox after adding a new TODO.
 1. Test anf fix mobile responsiveness.